Central bank digital currencies by country: New Zealand

 In September 2021, public consultation on a CBDC for New Zealand was opened by the Reserve Bank.
 The potential digital currency would be tied 1:1 to the New Zealand dollar.

 Norway

 In April 2021, after four years of research, Norway's Norges Bank announced plans to start testing technical solutions for a CBDC over the following two years.

 Russia

 In October 2020, the Central Bank of Russia published a consultation paper on a digital ruble.
-It aimed to have a prototype ready by the end of 2021 and start pilots and trials in 2022.
+A prototype platform was completed in December 2021, followed by initial interbank testing in early 2022.

+On 24 July 2023, President Vladimir Putin signed legislation establishing the digital ruble as an official form of national currency alongside cash and bank deposits, and designating the Bank of Russia as the platform operator.
+The law entered into force on 1 August 2023.

+On 15 August 2023, the Bank of Russia launched real-transaction pilot testing involving 13 commercial banks and a limited number of clients and merchants across 11 cities.
+On 1 September 2024, the pilot was expanded to include up to 9,000 individuals and 1,200 companies, introducing dynamic QR code payments and business-to-business transfers.

 Singapore

 On June 21, 2023, the Monetary Authority of Singapore (MAS) published a whitepaper proposing a common protocol to specify conditions for the use of digital money including CBDCs on a distributed ledger.
 The whitepaper was developed in collaboration with the International Monetary Fund, Bank of Italy, Bank of Korea, financial institutions and fintech firms.